This post may contain affiliate links. See our Privacy Policy.

 - 1 medium onion, thinly sliced

-- 2 large bell pepper, multicolored, cut into strips
+- 2 large bell peppers, multicolored, cut into strips

-- 1 teaspoon herbes de Provence or an Italian blend
+- 1 tsp herbes de Provence or an Italian blend

 - 6 cloves garlic, minced

-- 8 to 12 hot or sweet whole pickled Peppadew peppers or pepperoncini, or a mixture of both, with 1/4 cup of the pickling liquid
+- 8 to 12 whole pickled Peppadew peppers or pepperoncini (hot or mild), or a combination

 Instructions

-- Heat the olive oil in a large oven-safe skillet or sauté pan over medium-high heat.
+- Heat the olive oil in a large oven-safe skillet or sauté pan over medium-high heat.2 tbsp olive oil

 - Add the sausages to the pan and reduce the heat to medium; cook for about 4 minutes, turning once.
 Remove the sausages to a cutting board and slice each sausage into 2 or 3 pieces.
-Drain off all but 2 tablespoons of the fat.
+Drain off all but 2 tablespoons of the fat.1 pound Italian sausage Links

-- Add the wine and cook, scraping up any brown residue in the pan.
-Cook until the wine has reduced by about half, about 2 minutes.
+- Add the wine and cook, scraping up any browned bits in the pan.
+Cook until the wine has reduced by about half, about 2 minutes.3/4 cup dry white wine

-- Return the chicken and sausages to the pan, nestling them into the into the vegetables.
+- Return the chicken thighs (skin-side up) and sausages to the pan, nestling them into the vegetables.

 - Place the skillet in the oven and bake for 30 to 40 minutes.